 Roche scientists and procurement specialists together selected a partner to develop tests meeting the US government compliance standard and, at the same time, reducing costs significantly.
 The test panel accelerates drug development and leads to safer and more effective therapeutic solutions for the patient.

 Roche is committed to developing mutually advantageous business relationships with diverse and small businesses globally.
 We have supplier diversity included in our Supplier Code of Conduct as one of the sustainability principles.
 In 2018 our spend with small companies in the U.S. was $808 million which accounts for 14% of our spend there.
+We are equality focussing on Supplier Diversity in Europe, Middle East & Africa and in 2020 attended the Dow Jones European Diversity Summit for ‘Growing Corporate Impact’ where we participated in a panel discussion.

 We believe diversity fosters innovation and innovation creates competition.
 We effectively support small and diverse businesses via capability building, expanding their footprint and helping them with supplier financing options to manage their cash flow.
-We support advocacy organisations like Diversity Alliance for Science, business matchmaking sessions and provide speakers for supplier diversity events.
+We support advocacy organisations like Diversity Alliance for Science, WEConnect International, business matchmaking sessions and provide speakers for supplier diversity events.
 These venues provide us with opportunities to meet new suppliers and vice versa.

 Special tailored resins are required as raw materials for the manufacturing of biological drug substance.
 We source them from key suppliers.
 In the collaboration with them we identified a significant supply interruption risk.
 Ensuring the continuity of supply is of major importance to avoid negative impacts on production and supply of medicines to patients.